DekinderDries/track-shared-js/50-web-development/30-angular/codelab02/README.md

 # Codelab02 - Basic layout

+## Check for routing

+Angular should have asked you if you wanted to include routing to your application during setup.
+Unfortunately, this doesn't always happen, so this part is only for the people who don't have it yet.
+Check your app folder for a file called ``app-routing.module.ts``.
+Can't find it?
+Good, this part is for you!
+If you do have it, you can move on to the next part.

+In your terminal, type ``ng g module app-routing --flat --module=app``. ``--flat`` puts the file in src/app instead of its own folder. ``--module=app`` tells the CLI to register it in the imports array of the AppModule.
+You will see the file is ``app-routing.module.ts`` is created now in your app folder.
+Change its content with the following:

+>> import { NgModule } from '@angular/core'; <br>
+>import { RouterModule, Routes } from '@angular/router'; <br>
+const routes: Routes = []; <br><br>
+@NgModule({ <br>
+imports: [RouterModule.forRoot(routes)], <br>
+exports: [RouterModule] <br>
+}) <br><br>
+export class AppRoutingModule { }

+Don't worry yet about the contents of this file.
+We will learn more about it in a few codelabs.
+For now, it will suffice to know that this file is going to take care of routing in our app.

 ## Let's get a basic layout going

 When setting up our frontend, there's A LOT of things we want to get working.
 The best approach is to do this in small steps.
 Our first step was setting